oxai/vrai/README.md

 ### Modifying the UnityMiddleware

 - Just open the scripts in `Assets/VoidEnvironment/Scripts` in the UnityMiddleWare2 project.
 The main functionality is in `TestAgent.cs` which request obsevations from TeachableNeos server, and sends it actions. `TextureSensor.cs` and `TextureSensorComponent.cs` define a custom ML-Agents sensor to implement visual observsations via an image array received from Neos, rather than a Unity camera.
 Just save after making any modification and that's it.
+- Build the environment into the built_env folder.

 ### Modifying Neos environment.